 General information from public health.

-Local cycling and Walking Infrastructure Plans (LCWIPs)
+Local Cycling and Walking Infrastructure Plans (LCWIPs)

-For more information head over to our transport page.
+For more information visit our transport page.

-The air quality across Somerset is generally good but as expected in our larger towns more traffic leads to higher levels of some pollutants which can have a detrimental effect on your health.
+The air quality across Somerset is generally good, but as expected in our larger towns more traffic leads to higher levels of some pollutants which can have a detrimental effect on your health.

 Our Somerset Air Quality website has more information on what we can all do to help Somerset improve its air quality.

 - Modeshift STARS is the national accreditation scheme supported by the Department for Transport.
-It allows schools to achieve Green, Bronze, Silver, Gold and Platinum STAR awards for promoting sustainable and active travel.
+It allows schools to achieve Green, Bronze, Silver, Gold and Platinum STAR awards for promoting sustainable and active travel

-- Since launching in 2008, Modeshift STARS have seen over 1,400 schools in England achieve accreditation.
+- Since launching in 2008, Modeshift STARS have seen over 1,400 schools in England achieve accreditation

 Climate anxiety is a term that is coming up more and more often.
 It is a general term that refers to someone’s anxiety over the climate and ecological crisis and its impact on our planet.